AngerSolutions/angersolutions.github.io/about/readme.md

 * You can drop into a group as soon as you've received your workbook and completed the on-boarding session.
 * Each group is ideally kept to around 4 people.
 * Everything is **100% online**. _Paper forms are mailed with the workbook for those who would prefer them._
 * The program **must be completed within 12 weeks** once participants have attended their first group session.
-It's rare for someone to completely fail out of the program.
-But **it's typical for each client to need to redo a module** or two which entails paying for and attending additional sessions.
+*  It's rare for someone to completely fail out of the program.
+But **it's typical for each client to need to redo a module** or two which entails paying for and attending additional group sessions.
-* Group participants are encouraged to **reach out for help & clarification throughout the week**.
-So if one puts in the extra effort then they can minimize or even eliminate needing to repeat any modules.
+* Group participants are encouraged to **reach out for help & clarification throughout the week**. _(At no extra cost!)_  So if one puts in the extra effort then they can minimize the likelihood of redoing a module.

 [Click here to start the onboarding process...](https://angersolutions.github.io/onboard)